Lcchy/Eyesy_for_fates/README.md

 ### Web editor
 The web editor lets you edit the pygame scripts that generate the visuals on the fly.
-It should be accessible at http://norns.local:8080/
+It should be accessible at http://norns.local:8080/ (or IP:8080 where IP is the current ip adress of your Fates)

 See the Eyesy manual for more details on using the web editor.